 SolrCloud is a set of Solr features that expands the capabilities of Solr's distributed search, simplifying the creation and management of Solr clusters.
 SolrCloud is still under active development, but already supports the following features:

-The Apache Solr Reference Guide includes an extensive section on SolrCloud, which includes background information and configuration instructions.
+For an introduction to SolrCloud, and how it is different from index replication, see the LucidWorks Knowledgebase article What is SolrCloud?.
+In addition, the Apache Solr Reference Guide includes an extensive section on SolrCloud, which includes background information and configuration instructions.
 Some changes have been made for LucidWorks Search, however, which are described below.

 LucidWorks Search implements SolrCloud as a purely Solr feature; to manage SolrCloud shards and replicas, you should refer to and use instructions designed for a purely Solr installation.
 There are only a few caveats and modifications for LucidWorks Search, detailed below, specifically for bootstrapping ZooKeeper and the cluster nodes.

-While much of the SolrCloud documentation in the Apache Solr Reference Guide and in the Solr Wiki can be used, it is important to only start LucidWorks Search in SolrCloud mode with the instructions included here.
+While much of the SolrCloud documentation in the Apache Solr Reference Guide section on SolrCloud can be used, it is important to only start LucidWorks Search in SolrCloud mode with the instructions included here.

 Because we need two servers for this example, we will make two installations of LucidWorks, one on the server "

 example2 should use the default port (8888) for the LWE-Core component.
 If enabling other components, be sure to modify the ports for each installation as well.
-If new to LucidWorks, see the section on Working With LucidWorks Search Components.
+If new to LucidWorks, see the section on Working With LucidWorks Search Components for more information about the components.
 Your port selections might look like this:

 ZooKeeper will run on the LWE-Core port + 1000, so in this scenario we expect ZooKeeper to run on port 9983.
 It's important to keep that in mind while planning the installation ports so there isn't an inadvertent conflict with LucidWorks Search ports.

 numShards value defines how many nodes there will be in the cluster.
 Be sure to set this accurately, as Solr cannot yet easily increase the number of shards without re-bootstrapping the cluster.

-We only need to pass bootstrap_conf and numShards the first time LucidWorks is started in SolrCloud mode.
-In subsequent LucidWorks restarts, start this leader node with ./start.sh -lwe_core_java_opts "-DzkRun".
-The -DzkRun could be added to master.conf, in which case the start.sh script alone would start ZooKeeper each time.
+numShards the first time LucidWorks is started in SolrCloud mode.
+In subsequent LucidWorks restarts, start this leader node with

 zkHost is the port of the LWE-Core component + 1000.
 So, if LWE-Core on our

 This table outlines the differences between the Solr instructions for bootstrapping SolrCloud mode and the LucidWorks Search instructions.
 It is meant as a summary if you are already familiar with how SolrCloud works.